Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 SteelSeries Prime Mini Wireless

-75g wireless gaming mouse, GN-OP1 sensor, 18,000 DPI, IP54 dust/water resistant, ultralight cable-free design, 60-hour battery, highly rated by customers with 1,800+ reviews.
+75g wireless gaming mouse, GN-OP1 sensor, 18,000 DPI, IP54 dust/water resistant, ultralight cable-free design, 60-hour battery, Well-reviewed on Amazon with 1,800+ reviews.
 Built specifically for esports players who want weight reduction without losing durability.
 The IP54 rating means sweat and spills won't kill it — critical if you're grinding ranked for 10 hours straight.
 Wireless with GN-OP1 sensor (same used in professional tournaments).
 18,000 DPI is more than enough for any game.
 Smaller grip area compared to other SteelSeries mice, optimized for claw grip (most competitive players use claw).
 60-hour battery lasts weeks between charges.

 ✓ Why GiftedPicks chose this

 At 75g, it's 8g heavier than Superlight 2 but $70 cheaper and adds dust/water resistance.
 The smaller form factor is ideal for claw-grip players (which is 70% of competitive FPS players).
 GN-OP1 sensor is tournament-grade.
-Wireless latency is imperceptible at 1ms polling. highly rated by customers.
+Wireless latency is imperceptible at 1ms polling.
+Well-reviewed on Amazon.
 This is the best value lightweight gaming mouse if you want pro-grade performance without the $150+ price tag.

 ⚠ Not ideal for